2026

 2022

 SAiDL's Season of Code gives students to work on cutting-edge AI projects with a strong focus on Open Source.
-This year's program will run from June to December focusing on a broad range of topics through the following projects -
+This year's projects: 1) Meta-Learning with JAX, 2) Event Vision Library, 3) Exploring Deep Learning models for Visual Saliency Prediction.
+More information here.

 Speakers: Omatharv Vaidya, Vedant Shah, Sharad Chitlangia, Rajaswa Patil, Alish Dipani.
 Slides.